tiedl25/fp/readme.md

 #### Page Layout
 If it is detected, that the page has a single column layout, the threshold for the left and right is ignored and instead the most left and right characters are used as border for the table.
 Characters that are rotated, which can be obtained with their matrix that pdfplumber provides, are ignored.
 The following picture shows an example that demonstrates the necessity.
 The most right character would be one of the characters inside the black box, which would break the layout detection.
-A page is considered as one-column page if characters and lines can be found within the middle +/-3 of the page.
-However there are also tables in a two column layout that have tables spread over both columns or a centered title.
-To reliable detect also those tables, the cropping box for the middle of the table is restricted to be at the height of the table.
+A page is considered as one-column page if characters and lines can be found in the middle of the page.
+Two cases are considered:
+    + The object height of each object found within the bounding box (mid, top, mid+3, bottom) is summed up.
+If this height is greater than 30% of the page height we consider it a one-column layout
+    + The bounding box is set to (mid, top of table, mid+3, bottom of table).
+If any characters or lines are found, the page is also considered a one-column page.

 <img src="assets/one_column_layout.png" width="600" />

 ### Model-based Approach
 For comparison and better results two different machine-learning models are used. yolov8s-table-extraction and microsoft table-detection.
 The settings for the microsofts table-detection are slightly altered to recognize more tables with the cost of a little more inacuracy.
 The default threshold value is 0.9, but with that a lot of tables aren't detected.
-The new threshold is 0.7.
+With a threshold value of 0.5 a lot more tables are detected but they sometimes have to wide boundaries, especially to the top and bottom.
+However this can be compensated within the table layout detection.
 Overall Microsofts model gives better results.
 Both approaches are implemented within the table detection class and the user can choose what method should be used.
 The image data both models need can also be accessed via pdfplumber.

 ## 1.2.
 Layou detection
 ### pdfplumber table extraction